MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Uploading to the directory_

 1. In the "Upload files" blade, click the **folder** icon.
-Select all of the .txt files in the "resources" folder of this lab, and then click the **Upload** button.
+Select all of the .txt files in the resources that accompany this lab, and then click the **Upload** button.

 	![Uploading text files](Images/upload-files-2.png)